skiluvia/ai-case-study/README.md

 ## Recommendations

-Currently this company only offers this solution to large projects which often tend to have funds fo the projects.
-I would recommend that they research on smaller versions of machine which can be used on tight rooms such as of apertment complexes or homes.
+Currently this company only offers this solution to large projects which are owned by large corporations with funds.
+I would recommend that they research on smaller versions of robotic machines which can be used on tight spaces such as of apartment complexes or homes rooms.
 There is also a huge shortage of labor on this market.

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+These machines can be purchased by Home Improvement stores for rentals by regular DIY or purchased by small business contractors.
+This may also introduce a need to simplify the control user interface for less skilled users or operators.

 ## Resources
 * https://www.youtube.com/watch?v=WPiH_tpnozw